jamestiotio/overdue_backend/README.md

 - Add a favicon image to the `/favicon.ico` route endpoint.

+- Resolve the remaining TODOs (CORS and integration tests).

 - Migration from DigitalOcean Droplet to AWS, GCP or Azure since they provide a better, less troublesome and more supportive environment for CI/CD (as well as for project ownership transfer process).